Career of Lionel Messi: 2025: First MLS Cup championship

+2026: 900 career goals

+On 1 March 2026, Messi scored his 70th career free-kick goal, which saw him equal the tally of Pelé.
+(Note: Attributed to multiple references:) On 18 March, he scored his 900th career goal in a 1–1 draw with Nashville SC during the CONCACAF Champions Cup round of 16.
+Two months later, on 9 May, he recorded one goal and two assists in a 4–2 away win over Toronto, becoming the fastest player to reach 100 goal contributions (59 goals and 41 assists) in the MLS in 64 matches, surpassing previous record of Sebastian Giovinco.
+During the last match before the 2026 FIFA World Cup, Messi removed himself from the game during the 73rd minute of a 6–4 victory against Philadelphia Union, causing many to speculate that he was injured.
+It was later reported that he had experienced muscle fatigue in his left hamstring.
+On 29 August, Messi scored four goals, including two direct free kicks, in a 7–1 victory over CF Montréal.

 International career

 2004–2005: Youth career

-As a double national for both Argentina and Spain, Lionel Messi was eligible to play for the national team for both countries.
-Selectors for the Spain national under-17 football team began pursuing him in 2003 after Barcelona's director of football, Carles Rexach, alerted the Royal Spanish Football Federation to their young player.
-Messi declined the offer, having aspired to represent La Albiceleste since childhood.
-He was inspired by the victory of the Argentina national under-17 football team in the 2003 South American U-17 Championship, held in Bolivia.
-Messi was initially part of that squad, but could not participate due to a hectic schedule.

-To further prevent Spain from taking Messi, the Argentine Football Association organised two under-20 friendlies in June 2004, against Paraguay and Uruguay, with the purpose of finalising his status as an Argentina player in FIFA.
-Five days after his 17th birthday, on 29 June, he made his debut for Argentina on the national under-20 football team against Paraguay, coming off the bench to score once and provide two assists in their 8–0 victory.
-In the next game against Uruguay on 3 July, he would again come off the bench to score two goals in a 4–1 win.
+As a citizen of both Argentina and Spain, Messi was eligible to play for the national team of either country.
+Selectors for the Spain national under-17 football team began pursuing him in 2003, but Messi declined their offer, having aspired to represent Argentina since childhood.
+To ensure Spain did not take Messi, the Argentine Football Association organised two under-20 friendlies in June 2004, with the purpose of finalising his status as an Argentina player in FIFA.
+On 29 June, at the age of 17, Messi made his debut for Argentina on the national under-20 football team.
+He scored once and provided two assists in a 8–0 victory over Paraguay.

 2005 South American Youth Championship

-Messi was subsequently included in the squad for the South American Youth Championship, held in Colombia from January to February 2005.
-As he lacked the stamina of his teammates, the result of his former growth hormone deficiency, he was used as a substitute in six of the nine games.
-After being named man of the match against Venezuela on 25 January, he scored the winning 2–1 goal in the crucial last match on 6 February against Brazil, thereby securing their third-place qualification for the 2005 FIFA World Youth Championship.
+Messi was included in the squad for the South American Youth Championship, held in early 2005.
+Due to his former growth hormone deficiency, he lacked the stamina of his teammates, and was therefore used as a substitute in six of the nine games.
+After being named man of the match against Venezuela on 25 January, he scored the winning goal in the crucial last match on 6 February against Brazil, securing the team's third-place qualification for the 2005 FIFA World Youth Championship.